 Lynne P. Fox has served as Chair of our Board of Directors since May 2016, and has been a member of our Board of Directors since February 2000.
 Ms. Fox is an attorney and is the elected President and Chair of the General Executive Board of Workers United, a position she has held since May 2016.
 Prior to that, she served as an Executive VP of Workers United from March 2009 to May 2016.
 She is also the elected Manager of the Philadelphia Joint Board of Workers United (and its predecessor labor organizations), a position she has held since December 1999.
 She is a Vice President of the Service Employees International Union.
 She is responsible for overseeing a \$5 million budget, strategic planning, and for representing approximately 75,000 members in the U.S. and Canada.
 She has served as chief labor negotiator for innumerable collective bargaining agreements that, among other things, provide for health and pension benefits, and has responsibility for oversight of the investigation and processing of labor grievances.
-Ms. Fox serves as Chair of the Amalgamated Life Insurance Company, Chair of the Consolidated Retirement Fund, Chair of the Sidney Hillman Medical Center in Philadelphia and is a member of the Economic and Community Advisory Council of the Federal Reserve Bank of Philadelphia and the Philadelphia Airport Advisory
+Ms. Fox serves as Chair of the Amalgamated Life Insurance Company, Chair of the Consolidated Retirement Fund, Chair of the Sidney Hillman Medical Center in Philadelphia, President of the Sidney Hillman Medical Center Apartments for the Elderly, Inc. in Philadelphia and is a member of the Economic and Community Advisory Council of the Federal Reserve Bank of Philadelphia and the Philadelphia Airport Advisory